michaelforney/wl9/README.md

 wl9 [-t rfd[,wfd]] [cmd [args...]]
 ```

+The `-t` option specifies the file descriptors for the 9p connection.
+They should be set up in advance before running wl9, or if not
+specified, `/dev/virtio-ports/term` is opened for reading and
+writing.

+If `cmd [args...]` is given, it is launched as a child process after
+wl9 sets up its sockets.
+The first window created by the child
+will run in the existing `/mnt/wsys` instead of mounting `$wsys`.
+This has the effect of replacing the window running `exportfs`.
+Additionally, wl9 will stop automatically when it has no clients.

 ## Examples

 ### vmx

-Connect through a virtio-serial pipe from a unix guest to a host
+You can connect through a virtio-serial pipe from a unix guest to
-9front system.
+a host 9front system.

 ```
 vmx -c virtio:name:term!^<>{exportfs -r / -m 32768 >[1=0]}